 Equipment Readyness – Maintain your vehicles per the manufacturer recommended schedule and perform an inspection before and after each use.
 Make sure your vehicle is ready for the type of trail and weather you are about to ride.

-Carry the 10 Essentials – Many people who have survived backcountry disasters have pointed out that they were able to survive by carrying the traditional “10 Essentials” in their pack or vehicle.
-We have modernized that list and have a listed those items below
+Carry the Dozen Essentials – Many people who have survived backcountry disasters have pointed out that they were able to survive by carrying the traditional “10 Essentials” in their pack or vehicle.
+We have modernized that list to 12 items which are listed below.

 At all times riders should be courteous and safe.
 Respect all applicable laws and obey all trail signage.
 Be aware of the property you are on, and respect the landowners property that has made your ride possible.
 Be aware of other riders and operate at reasonable speeds at all times to prevent injuries and accidents to yourself and others who may be near.

 Additional information on OHV Safety and Laws can be found at the California State Parks Off-Highway Vehicle website